Declawing Your Cat: A Potentially Sh***y Situation

 Declawing and Litter Box Problems

-One of the problems with declawing (from both a human and a cat standpoint) is the pain associated with declawing.
-As one could assume from how the procedure is done, the procedure requires time to heal and paws can be very sensitive following the procedure.
+One of the problems with declawing is the pain associated with declawing.
+The procedure requires time to heal and their paws can be very sensitive following the procedure.
 Unfortunately, during this time cats still have to engage in all their normal behaviors including using the litter box.

 A Lasting Negative Association

-Once cats learn that the litter box is associated with pain, it can be extremely difficult to break the association.
-Cats, much like humans, will actively avoid things that create pain or other unpleasant experiences (which is part of why I don’t recommend using squirt bottles).
-Since the litter box is associated with pain, they may decide that a nicer spot to pee is right outside the box or to leave you a stinky present on your pillow.
+Once cats learn that the litter box is associated with pain, this is an extremely difficult to break the association.
+Cats, much like humans, will actively avoid things that create pain or other unpleasant experiences (which is part of why we don’t recommend using squirt bottles).
+Because the litter box is associated with pain, they may decide that a nicer spot to pee is right outside the box or to leave you a stinky present on your pillow.

 The cat won’t understand that it’s because of the declaw procedure and that it may improve with time (more on the choice of wording with “may” in a moment).
 They just know litter box=pain.
 While it’s possible to help them recognize that the litter box isn’t associated with pain, it can be work and you may need to work with a behavior professional and/or veterinarian to get things resolved.